ATTITUDE INDICATOR TYPE F4C

 The inputs for the flight director system is just two variable DC voltages, so will be easy to simulate.

-The turn and slip indicator is purely a ball in a glass tube, and therefore there is unfortunately no way of directly simulating its behaviour
+The turn and slip indicator is purely a ball in a glass tube, and therefore there is unfortunately no easy way of directly simulating its behaviour

 REFERENCES